huggingface/diffusers/docs/source/en/advanced_inference/outpaint.md

 <div class="flex justify-center">
     <img src="https://huggingface.co/datasets/stevhliu/testing-images/resolve/main/zoedepth-jordan.png"/>
 </div>

+## Outpaint

+Once your image is ready, you can generate content in the white area around the shoes with [controlnet-inpaint-dreamer-sdxl](https://hf.co/destitech/controlnet-inpaint-dreamer-sdxl), a SDXL ControlNet trained for inpainting.

 Load the inpainting ControlNet, ZoeDepth model, VAE and pass them to the [`StableDiffusionXLControlNetPipeline`].
 Then you can create an optional `generate_image` function (for convenience) to outpaint an initial image.